leespen1/QuantumGateDesign.jl/README.md

     - [ ] Qubit and cavity
     - [ ] 2 qubits with cross talk
 - [ ] Incorporate guard level population penalty
-- [ ] Evolve entire basis, not just a single vector
+- [o] Evolve entire basis, not just a single vector
 - [ ] Add check on the size of control vector when doing forward eval (make sure it matches the problem)
 - [ ] Implement arbitrarily high order evolution and gradient calculation using